ezulo/dotfiles/theme/.skeleton/README.md

 scheme.

 The colors under the `special` key are used primarily by `kitty.conf`.
-The ones in the default theme are required, but more can be added if you wish.
+The ones in the default theme are required, but more can be added if you wish to do so.

 #### `wallpapers/`
 This directory is an image repository for `hyprpaper`.